Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/3-Managing-trello-boards.md

 ## Managing Lists

 **Creating Lists:** Click the "Add another list" button on your board to start a new list.
-A new list can be created through entering a list name into the add another list bar on the far right-hand side and pressing enter.
-Once this has been done.
-It is a good idea to put a Trello card at the top of the new list for a description.
+Enter the list name and press enter.
+It is recommended to place a card at the top of the list for descriptive purposes.

 There are two great Trello List Template options for a capstone student:
 - **The Agile Sprint Template** consisting of the following lists: Project Information, Possible Tasks, Backlog, Sprint Backlog, Doing, Review, Sprint Complete.
-- **The Kanban Template** with the lists: Project Information, Backlog, Design, To Do, Doing, Code Review, Testing and Done.
+- **The Kanban Template** with the lists: Project Information, Possible Tasks, Backlog, Design, To Do, Doing, Code Review, Testing and Done.

 ![kanban_template](img/c3_kanban.png)